College Club House and Gymnasium

-The College Club House and Gymnasium is an educational building located at 1416 College Avenue on the campus of Michigan Technological University in Houghton, Michigan.
+The College Club House and Gymnasium is an educational building located at 1416 College Avenue on the campus of Michigan Technological University in Houghton, Michigan, United States.
 It is also known as R.O.T.C.
 Building.
 The building is the oldest existing building on Michigan Tech's campus, and it was placed on the National Register of Historic Places in 1980.

 History

 Recognizing a need for a social and athletic facility on campus, in 1902 the faculty of the Michigan College of Mines (now Michigan Technological University) pledged $1700 toward the construction of such a building.
 The students quickly raised another $5000 to add to the fund.
 By 1905, the fund had reached $18,500 and construction on the College Club House and Gymnasium began.
 The building was designed by the Marquette firm of Charlton and Kuenzli and was built by Herman Gundlach, who had previously worked in Chicago with Frank Lloyd Wright.
 Construction took place over 1905–1906, although anticipation was so great that the students held a dance in the facility before it was finished.
 The 1904-1905 Michigan College of Mines Yearbook described the function of the planned building as: